What is a Hysterosalpingogram?

-You will meet Doctor Peress at the x-ray room just before the procedure and you will have an opportunity to ask any last minute questions you may have.
+You will meet your fertility specialist at the x-ray room just before your hysterosalpingogram procedure, and you will have an opportunity to ask any last minute questions you may have.

 During the procedure, you will be positioned on a table under a fluoroscope (a real-time x-ray imager).
-Doctor Peress will place a speculum in the vagina and cleanse the cervix with antiseptic solution.
+Your fertility specialist will place a speculum in the vagina and cleanse the cervix with antiseptic solution.

-You will be able to watch the procedure on the screen together with Doctor Peress who will explain to you what you are seeing.
+You will be able to watch the procedure on the screen together with your doctor, who will explain to you what you are seeing.

-You will be informed of the test results immediately after the procedure is completed and Doctor Peress will address any questions or concerns you may have.
+You will be informed of the test results immediately after the procedure is completed and your fertility specialist will address any questions or concerns you may have.

 What is a normal HSG?

-As the contrast liquid is injected into the uterus, the normal triangular shaped uterine cavity is readily recognized (Fig. 1).
-The x-ray liquid then enters the fallopian tubes (Fig. 2).
+During the HSG procedure, as the contrast liquid is injected into the uterus, the normal triangular shaped uterine cavity is readily recognized.
+The x-ray liquid then enters the fallopian tubes.
 If there are no abnormalities, the liquid contrast travels through the delicate fallopian tubes and spills into the abdominal cavity.
-The “cloudy” collection of contrast liquid outside the fallopian tubes (Fig. 3) confirms that the tubes are open.
+The “cloudy” collection of contrast liquid outside the fallopian tubes confirms that the tubes are open.

-The two most common types of tubal blockage are:
+The two most common types of tubal blockage that may be uncovered by an HSG test are:

 - Distal tubal occlusion (hydrosalpinx) when the tubes are blocked off at their ends.

-The contrast liquid flows into a normal uterine cavity and into the tubes (Fig. 4), but does not exit the tubes because they are closed off at their ends (Fig. 5).
-The more liquid enters the tubes the more swollen they get (Fig. 6).
+The contrast liquid flows into a normal uterine cavity and into the tubes, but does not exit the tubes because they are closed off at their ends.
+The more liquid enters the tubes the more swollen they get.

 Surgery to reopen the tubes is not very effective because recurrent scarring and closure of the tube occurs quite frequently after surgery.
 Pregnancy rates after surgery, especially in severe cases, tend to be low with a significant risk of tubal pregnancy (ectopic pregnancy).
 IVF has, for the most part, replaced reconstructive tubal surgery for women with hydrosalpinx who want to conceive.
 It is necessary to remove the abnormal tubes prior to undergoing the IVF procedure, because inflammatory cells present in the tubal fluid can enter the uterine cavity and prevent implantation of the embryo.
 Removal of the tubes or salpingectomy is accomplished by a minimally invasive outpatient Laparoscopic surgery.

-The tubes are not visualized during the test because the x-ray liquid injected into the uterus can not enter the fallopian tubes (arrows in Fig. 7).
-In such cases, the tube can be opened utilizing a small guide wire and a catheter (Fig. 8) inserted through the cervix and guided into the tube during the x-ray procedure (Fluoroscopic Tubal Cannulation).
-Contrast fluid is injected through the catheter flows out of the tube confirming that the tube is now open (Fig. 9).
+With proximal tubal occlusion, the tubes are not visualized during the test because the x-ray liquid injected into the uterus can not enter the fallopian tubes.
+In such cases, the tube can be opened utilizing a small guide wire and a catheter inserted through the cervix and guided into the tube during the x-ray procedure (Fluoroscopic Tubal Cannulation).
+Contrast fluid is injected through the catheter and flows out of the tube confirming that the tube is now open.
 The procedure is successful 90% of the time.
 IVF, is advised when cannulation has not been successful.